Skip to main content

 Many currency crises begin as fiscal crises.
 The following indicators should be constantly monitored:

-• Fiscal deficit-to-GDP ratio (above 5% is warning)
+• Fiscal deficit-to-GDP ratio (above 5% is checkpoint)

-• Interest payments-to-revenue ratio (above 30% is warning)
+• Interest payments-to-revenue ratio (above 30% is checkpoint)

 • External debt composition (foreign currency-denominated debt ratio)